No-name/smooth/README.md

 smooth
 ======

-smooth will be a chart programm under the linux
+smooth will be a chart program under the linux